 About WWOOF Malawi

 WWOOF Malawi is a non-profit making organization serving a common goal in Malawi in improving, initiating and connecting Organic farmers with people willing to volunteer in organic farms.
 WWOOF Malawi is independently owned and operated – but affiliated to the Federation of WWOOF Organisations (FoWO).
-WWOOF Malawi was started by members of a small local NGOs called DIN Malawi and COFO that already has programmes of agriculture, climate change and volunteerism.
+WWOOF Malawi was started by members of a small local NGOs called COFO that already has programmes of agriculture, climate change and volunteerism.

 Its purpose is to: